Saurabhkmr98/plane-issues-sync-backend/README.md

 3. Sync progress is broadcast in real-time using **Socket.IO**.
 4. The system prevents duplicate issues during the sync process.
 5. Users can check the sync job's status via a dedicated **API**.
+6. Whenever an issue is closed on github it marks it as completed in **Plane** and updates status in DB

 ---